 My husband ordered a Spanish Omelette and I ordered the 8days Benedict.
 Sam said how yummy his omelette was and suggested that maybe I should try to re-create this at home!
 It would be really awesome if I could do that!
 He would love me forever!
 Well, how can I say no to that!

 So here is my Spanish Inspired Omelette.
 I reinvented the potatoes that were left over from last night’s dinner instead of throwing them out!
 If you have any questions about cooking times for the potatoes, as not everyone has left over potatoes in the fridge, please feel free to email me, it would be my pleasure to help you out.
-And as the potatoes weren’t just normal boiled of fried potatoes, they seemed to have a ‘flavour’ to them, which I couldn’t pick, I needed help and came across Jamie Oliver’s recipe – thank you!
+And as the potatoes weren’t just normal boiled of fried potatoes, they seemed to have a ‘flavour’ to them, which I couldn’t pick.
+Jamie Oliver’s recipe helped.
 Also, please feel free to use whichever potatoes you have in your pantry.

 Where we live, we have a small balcony garden, where we’re trying to grow tomatoes, chilli’s and many herbs – we haven’t had much luck this spring/summer as it’s been way too hot!
 So, on out tomato plant was two tomatoes!!
 They have to be used!
 Never grown tomatoes before and now we have two!!
 Use whatever tomatoes you can find from your supermarket or green grocer.
 If you’re having trouble finding small tomatoes, one medium tomato is fine.